 A function is a process or a relation that associates each element x of a set X, the domain of the function, to a single element y of another set Y.

 That means every function is supposed to return.
-Hence, the

 return keyword is implicit, as seen from the above snippet.

 Functions that are not supposed to return a value - impure functions e.g.

 Clojure requires writing first the method name, and then arguments (if required).
 This is pretty similar to Java, but Clojure applies that pattern everywhere, even for arithmetics: